 Use coconut oil

 Rub a couple of drops of coconut oil on your hands and then distribute it in your hair.
 Leave no inch unturned!
-Coconut oil forms a film between your hair and the water so that the chemicals or salt can not penetrate the hair.
+Coconut oil forms a film between your hair and the water so that chlorine or salt can not penetrate the hair.